Careers link governor: role

 Work closely with the relevant member of staff

-Set up regular meetings with the careers leader so you can monitor what the school's doing.
+Set up regular meetings with the careers leader so you can monitor what your school is doing.

 Be the board's specialist